From Dr. Eugene Papantoniou, Pharm.D.

 We see patients take LDN for a pretty wide variety of conditions.
 The most common reason a patient is prescribed LDN is for an autoimmune condition.
 This could be something like Hashimoto’s, MS (Multiple Sclerosis), CFS (Chronic Fatigue Syndrome), or RA (Rheumatoid Arthritis).
 We have also seen low dose naltrexone prescribed for patients to potentially support weight loss efforts as well.
 It’s always important to ask your doctor why they are prescribing a particular medication to you.

-What can LDN be prescribed for?
+What can Low Dose Naltrexone (LDN) be prescribed for?

 Among the many uses of LDN, it has been known to be prescribed and may be helpful for: